 |Lyssavirus dynamics and host adaptation|

 The second part presents an analysis of the host cell and virus interplay at the molecular level and its relations with the crossing of the species barrier.
-Mechanisms associated with the rapid induction of a programmed neuronal cell death after infection and that could be associated with a lower pathogenesis were characterized in the laboratory.
-The elucidation of the range of early response of the neuronal cells to successful (in the case of pathogenic viruses) and abortive (in the case of less pathogenic viruses) infections helps to reveal which transcriptional/ translational modification(s) play(s) a pivotal role in determining a given disease phenotype.
-The role of the viral proteins and in particular the matrix protein in the regulation of host cell expression and activation of apoptosis is also studied in more details.
-This part is based on high throughput transcriptome screening techniques (DNA microarray technology) and proteomics screening techniques.
-The elucidation of the critical points of the early phase of lyssavirus infection together with the identification and the localization of the potential viral and cellular determinants of virulence should result in a better understanding of the basic molecular mechanisms involved in lyssavirus adaptation and pathogenesis for humans.
+The role of the viral proteins and in particular the matrix protein and the phosphoprotein is also studied in details.
+The elucidation of the critical points of the early phase of lyssavirus infection together with the identification and the localization of the potential viral and cellular determinants of virulence on these proteins should result in a better understanding of the basic molecular mechanisms involved in lyssavirus adaptation and pathogenesis for humans.
+In 2009, the three dimensional structure of these 2 proteins were obtained allowing us to describe important domains in the regulation of the virus biological life cycle.

-To reach this goal, the unit gather researchers and collaborations with complementary expertise.
-Briefly, these are with our colleagues from the Departments of “Infection and Epidemiology” and “Virology”, from the technological platforms in Pasteur Institute, from other institutes of the International Network of Pasteur Institutes, particularly those located in Africa and in Asia where the burden of rabies is the highest and with all those participating to FP6 funded projects (VIZIER and RABMEDCONTROL) in which we are involved.
-The research project is also intimately connected with public health problems of interest for the National Reference Centre for Rabies and for the World Health Organization Collaborative Center for Research and Reference for Rabies that are housed in the unit.
-In 2008, the Unit developed and validated several laboratory methods for rabies diagnosis.
+To reach this goal, the unit gathers researchers and collaborations with complementary expertise.
+Briefly, these are with our colleagues from the Departments of "Infection and Epidemiology" and "Virology", from the technological platforms in Pasteur Institute, from other institutes of the International Network of Pasteur Institutes, particularly those located in Africa and in Asia where the burden of rabies is the highest and with all those participating to FP6 funded projects (www.vizier-europe.org and www.rabmedcontrol.org) in which we were involved.
+The research project is also intimately connected with public health problems of interest for the National Reference Centre for Rabies and for the World Health Organization Collaborative Centre for Research and Reference for Rabies that are housed in the unit.
+In 2009, the Unit developed and validated several laboratory methods for rabies diagnosis.

 Activity Reports 2009 - Institut Pasteur